eslint/eslint/docs/rules/space-in-parens.md

 ## Rule Details

-This rule will enforce consistency of spacing directly inside of parentheses, by disallowing or requiring one or more spaces to the right of `(` and to the left of `)`.
-In either case, `()` will still be allowed.
+This rule will enforce consistent spacing directly inside of parentheses, by disallowing or requiring one or more spaces to the right of `(` and to the left of `)`.

+As long as you do not explicitly disallow empty parentheses using the `"empty"` exception , `()` will be allowed.

 ## Options